cfengine/documentation/reference/promise-types/packages.markdown

 for a method called `generic`.
 Such a method is defined in the standard library for supported operating systems.

+### Platform notes

+Currently, `packages` promises do not work on HP-UX because CFEngine does not come with package bodies for that platform.

 ## Attributes ##

 [%CFEngine_include_markdown(common-attributes-include.markdown)%]